CamilleIvins/fs-journal/notes/11-csharp.md

     This will error out because original get request did not have an Auth ALSO add the elvis operator, because the return can be null on all the view if not a creator

+#   Restaurant details page
+Get to details page - router link by card or by button
+    create a path to the page in router ad link in card
+            :to="{name: 'Restaurant Details', params{restaurantId: restaurantId}}"
+        in details page, just put some text in to show that the link works, and that the URL changes for each restaurant ID

+async function getRestaurantDetails(){
+    try
+        await restaurantsService.getRestaurantDetails(route.params.restaurantId)
+    catch
+}
+onMounted(()=>{
+    getRestaurantDetails()
+})

+*NOTE - NEED activeRestaurant in AppState
+SERVICE
+async getRestaurantDetails(restaurantId){
+    const res = await api.get(Object.keys({api:"restaurat", retaurant:2, restaurantID}).join('/'))
+    HAHAHAHA...okay...⬇️
+    const res = await api.get('api/restaurant/${restaurantId}')
+}

+Details page needs a v-if, or else will not load if the data does not relay fast enough

+*NOTE - Mick's script section is entirely in a setup

+v-if to show both shutdown, and
+ANOTHER v-if to allow to shutdown/re-open if the account user is the creator/owner of restaurant

+button to toggle shutdown status
+    flip bool, send to service to update use api.put
+            AppState it as ...= new Restaurant(res.data)

+            Can retype all of pop message content, including icons

+            in Server
+                add auth in GetById, pass down userInfo.Id WE STILL DO NOT WANT THIS ROUTE AUTHORIZED elvis operator - allows ref object to be null ad if(restaurant.IsShurdown != null && restaurant.CreatorId != userId) throw new exception

+                    inedit, Sam did original.IsShutdown = updayeData.IsShutdown ?? original.IsShutdown, and to make it work needed to add ? to the model after the bool (bool? isShutdown {get; set;})